 - HSAs are portable: HSAs are owned by the individual, not the employer, so they can be taken with you if you change jobs.

-- HSAs can be used to save for retirement: While HSAs are primarily designed to pay for current medical expenses, they can also be used as a retirement savings vehicle.
-Funds in your HSA that are not used for medical expenses can be saved and invested for use in retirement.
+- HSAs can be used to save for retirement: While HSAs are primarily designed to pay for current medical expenses, they can also be used as retirement savings vehicles.
+Funds in your HSA that are not used for medical costs can be saved and invested for retirement.

 Post Disclaimer